-Colorado Revised Statutes § 18-18-428 makes it a drug petty offense to be in the unlawful possession of drug paraphernalia.
-This offense is punishable by a fine of up to $100 but no actual jail time.
+Colorado Revised Statutes § 18-18-428 makes it a drug petty offense to unlawfully possess drug paraphernalia.
+It carries a fine of up to $100 but no actual jail time.

 It is generally not illegal to have marijuana paraphernalia because state law permits possessing up to two ounces of recreational marijuana to use in private.